eduardosilva/visual-studio-power-user/README.md

 > `CLTRL + ALT + L`

-## Shortcut to collapse all folter in the Solution Explorer
+## Shortcut to collapse all folders in the Solution Explorer

 > `CLTRL + ALT + A`
 >